 What Equipment Do You Need to Start Boxing?

 Fortunately, you don’t need much to start learning how to box.
-What you'll need is a place to train, boxing gloves, hand wraps and a punching bag.
+What you'll need is a place to train, boxing gloves, boxing hand wraps, and a punching bag.

 When you first connect with the sweet science, learning basic motions in the air is a good way to start.
 But boxing is a contact sport, so getting to actually hit things soon is important, not only for learning what it’s like to box for real, but it’s also a great way to relieve stress!